Bewildering Stories

 Disclaimers

 The opinions and ideas published on this website do not necessarily reflect the views of Bewildering Stories or its editors.
-For that matter, works of literature do not necessarily reflect the personal opinions of their authors.
-Bewildering Stories will correct errors of fact but will not remove anything on the basis of objections to opinion; rather we invite discussion of anything we publish.
+For that matter, works of fiction may not invariably reflect the personal opinions of their authors.
+Bewildering Stories will correct errors of fact but will not remove anything on the basis of objection to opinions; rather we invite discussion of anything we publish.

-The Publisher takes sole responsibility for everything that appears in Bewildering Stories.
+The Managing Editor takes sole responsibility for everything that appears in Bewildering Stories.
 If you find anything that constitutes a personal offense to you, explain why and the Editor will remove it forthwith.

 We accept contributions on the presumption of good faith, that they are the original work of their respective authors.
 If you believe anything we publish is plagiarized or published without permission, please let us know; we will conduct an investigation and take the appropriate action.